thurawk/awesome-python-projects/README.md

 # Basic Python Projects

-This repository contains a collection of Python projects in various domains, such as machine learning, games, shapes, text processing, and web scraping.
-Below is an overview of the project structure and descriptions.
+This repo contains beginner-to-intermediate Python projects across domains like machine learning, text processing, games, and web scraping.
+Great for self-study and practice!

 ## Table of Contents